moosetechnology/FamixSQL/Readme.md

 ## Acknowledgement

 Many thanks to Julien Deplanque who made the [first version of this work](https://github.com/juliendelplanque/FAMIXNGSQL).
-If you attend to manipulate **PostgresQL** database, his work will fit your need.
+If you intend to manipulate **PostgresQL** database, his work will fit your need.